Amitaarav/Netflix-GPT/README.md

    - Stored hardcoded values in `utils/constants.js`
    - Registered TMDb, created an API key, and added it to `constants.js`
    - **Fetched "Now Playing" movies** from TMDb and stored them in Redux
+✅ **GPT API Implementation:**
+   - THis page has been accompanied by the language change features through which user can get movie suggestion by asking GPT in his own communicable and favorite language comfortably.
+     - implimented more than 10 language

 ### 🏗 **Component Structure**
 ```
 - MainContainer